paralleldrive/cuid2/README.md

 # Cuid2

-Next generation guids.
+Next generation uuid/guid.
 Collision-resistant ids optimized for horizontal scaling and performance.

 Returns a short random string with some collision-busting measures.
 Safe to use as HTML element ids, and unique server-side record lookups.